 Although not among the most popular islands in Croatia, Rab has its advantages which might change your mind and make you visit this green paradise of the Adriatic Sea.
-Rab covers a little over 90 square kilometres but it boasts a great amount of beautiful pine forests and sandy beaches.
+Rab covers a little over 90 square kilometers but it boasts a great number of beautiful pine forests and sandy beaches.
 Unlike other Kvarner islands, characterized by a relatively large number of settlements, the island of Rab has a relatively small number of settlements.
 On the island there are 8 of them: Banjol, Barbat on Rab, Kampor, Lopar, Mundanije, Palit, Rab Town and Supetarska Draga.
 All settlements except Mundanije are located near the sea.
 This is why they are treated as tourist resorts.

-The climate on Rab Island can be described as mild Mediterranean, which means that summers are warm and winters are mild, with no larger temperature oscillations.
+The climate on Rab Island can be described as the mild Mediterranean, which means that summers are warm and winters are mild, with no larger temperature oscillations.
 Rab gets around 2600 hours of sunshine per year which makes it the perfect choice for a vacation destination.

 If you plan to visit Rab, this guide will provide all the necessary information about the island, its beaches and campsites, party places, travel information and other important things to do during your stay.